MathewWi/vba-ps3/trunk/VBA-PS3-README.txt

 =================
 * For people running this on HDTVs complaining about input lag:
-	- Turn off all post-processing filters you may have running - on Sony Bravia HDTVs, display Motion Flow (this also causes input lags with most games in general, not just this SNES emu.
+	- Turn off all post-processing filters you may have running - on Sony Bravia HDTVs, display Motion Flow (this also causes input lags with most games in general, not just this application.
 If your HDTV has a 'Game' mode or something of the sort, select that as well.

 5.2 PERFORMANCE NOTES
 =====================